MaryDomashneva/Stack-algorithm-Python-realisation/README.md

 A stack is an array with limited functionality.
 You can only:
 * push - add a new element to the top of the stack,
-* pop - remove the element from the top, and
+* pop - remove top element, and
 * peek - select top element without popping it off.

 ## Why important?